Eaglw/Chemical_Engineering/Advanced Transport Phenomena/Navier-Stokes equations.md

 These are 4 partial differential equations in 4 unknowns:
 1. Pressure
 2. 3 components of velocity vector
-As all differential equations they need initial and [[Boundary conditions|boundary conditions]] in order to be solved.
+As all differential equations they need initial and [[Basic concepts/Boundary conditions|boundary conditions]] in order to be solved.